quentinblampey/spatialdata_xenium_explorer/README.md

 > *Xenium Explorer* is a registered trademark of 10x Genomics

-> You may also be interested in a pipeline for spatial-omics that uses this conversion to Xenium Explorer: see [Sopa](https://github.com/gustaveroussy/sopa).
+> You may also be interested in a pipeline for spatial-omics that uses this package: see [Sopa](https://github.com/gustaveroussy/sopa).

 ## Installation